 Sporting Goods > Exercise & Fitness

 Video Games & Consoles > Video Game Consoles

-Important: Don't try to get around these limits, for example, by listing your items in another (potentially wrong) category.
-Listing items in the wrong category is a violation of our search and browse manipulation policy.
+Important: Listing items in the wrong category in an attempt to circumvent these limits is a violation of our search and browse manipulation policy.

 Make sure your listing follows these guidelines.
 If it doesn't, it may be removed, and you may be subject to a range of other actions, including limits of your buying and selling privileges and suspension of your account.